Al-Haqbani/z/README.md

 It also includes a **Recon module** that discovers references to your company across third‑party services like Slack or Google Docs.
 These URLs are gathered from live queries and the Wayback Machine, then verified asynchronously so you know whether each link is still reachable.

 This project was originally created by **محمد الحقباني** to help security researchers uncover leaks and protect their organizations.
 The goal is to build the strongest global tool of its kind.
+The default web interface uses a sleek purple-orange gradient with polished typography for a professional dashboard.
 Please use it responsibly for legitimate security testing only.
 The author assumes no liability for misuse of this software.
 In addition, a **Smart JS Scanner** can crawl JavaScript files from any domain (including optional subdomains and archived copies via the Wayback Machine).

 When commit scanning is enabled, GitHub results also include leaked secrets found in commit messages and diffs, allowing detection of tokens in deleted files.